sanctania/.github/profile/README.md

 6. No auto bans from mass reporting.
 7. Real game masters voted by the community every season.
 8. No catering to e-sports.
-9. No wokeism, no f*cking politics.
+9. No politics, no agendas.

 ## 🛠 Getting Involved

 This is a massive endeavor, and maybe the first of its kind.
 We believe in always maintaining a playable version of the game to allow enthusiasts to test and provide rapid feedback.

 - **Check out our repositories:** Explore our code to see how we are building a seamless world.
-- **Architecture:** We leverage a robust stack (Rust, Bevy, QUIC) to power the client, authoritative server, edge routers, and AI directors.
 - **Contribution:** (More details to come as we formalize our contribution guidelines.)

 ## 📚 Resources